-- a) Making, presentation and defense issues in relation to the contents explained and discussed in the classroom during the seminars.
-Written work will be evaluated and the level of understanding of the content and skills to their exposure, advocacy and discussion.
+a) Making, presentation and defense issues in relation to the contents explained and discussed in the classroom during the seminars.
+Written work will be evaluated and the level of understanding of the content and skills to their exposure, defense and discussion.
 (10%).
-The evaluation of the not coordinated seminars in the Dual Degree in Pharmacy and NHD also represent a 10% of the total. - b) Make a written test to ensure knowledge and understanding of theoretical minimum content established for the subject (60%).
+In the evaluation of the not coordinated seminars in the Dual Degree in Pharmacy and NHD the exposure, defense and discussion of the work will be valued and will also represent a 10% of the total evaluation.

-- c) Evaluation of laboratory work by monitoring the work of the same, the ability to solve experimental problems encountered and the ability to make very detailed and organized reports of experimental results.
+- b) Make a written test to ensure knowledge and understanding of theoretical minimum content established for the subject (60%).
+In the case of the students of the Dual Degree in Pharmacy and NHD that do not realize the seminar, the written test is worth 70%. - c) Evaluation of laboratory work by monitoring the work of the same, the ability to solve experimental problems encountered and the ability to make very detailed and organized reports of experimental results.
 The written test will include questions about practical contents.
 (20%). - d) Evaluation of the work during the tutorials and the ability to solve the proposed activities (10%).